-They have now been freshly edited and re-released in partnership with Clan Destine Press under the series banner Duo Ex Machina, along with three more novellas – Number One Fan, Kiss and Cry, and Little Star – which will be posted in fortnightly chapters before general release.
-(New covers by Willsin Rowe)
+Those stories have now been freshly edited and re-released in partnership with Clan Destine Press under the series banner Duo Ex Machina.
+More novellas are coming, initially posted in fortnightly chapters in my Patreon before their general release.

 Buy the Duo Ex Machina novellas: